lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-10/lab-03-hsm-observation.md

 ```
 One thing I want to understand better is how backup and recovery work in a real enterprise HSM environment.
 As explained in the Week 10 Lesson 4 notes,
-the private key is supposed to remain inside the HSM and never be extractable.
+the private key is designed to remain inside the HSM and never be extractable.
 That made me curious about how organizations recover those keys if hardware fails or disaster recovery is needed.

 I would like to understand whether enterprises use secure HSM-to-HSM transfers, encrypted backup shares, or quorum-based recovery processes.